Sukanya27687/NewProject2Framework/README.md

 # Table of Contents:
 1. What is Test Automation?
 2. Pre-requisites
-3. Cloning the Repository
+3. Introduction to Cucumber
-4. Running the BDD scenarios
+4. What is Git and Instructions to Clone the Repository

 # What is Test Automation?
 est automation is the process of using automation tools to maintain test data, execute tests, and analyze test results to improve software quality.
 Test automation is also known as automation testing or automated QA testing.